 Elkhorn is a somewhat small city located in the state of Wisconsin.
 With a population of 9,953 people and five constituent neighborhoods, Elkhorn is the 87th largest community in Wisconsin.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Elkhorn is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Elkhorn is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Elkhorn is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Elkhorn who work in office and administrative support (14.32%), management occupations (11.73%), and food service (10.10%).

 The overall education level of Elkhorn is somewhat higher than in the average US city of 21.84%: 26.67% of adults 25 and older in the city have at least a bachelor's degree.